 - Viewing feedback – Make sure your agent gives you proper feedback.
 ‘It’s not for them’ doesn’t help them or you.
 It is their job to find out why nobody is taking their initial interest any further.
 Make sure you impress upon them the importance of being made aware of any concerns raised.
 A colour choice or maintenance issue could be easily remedied and make a considerable difference.
 It’s difficult, but be objective.
 You are looking forward to your next property, so think of it as a step to achieving this, and don’t let your own preferences get in the way of a successful outcome.
 The sooner you know why a viewer didn’t want to buy your home, the quicker you can improve your chances with the next viewer.

 - Marketing – Perhaps the wrong aspect of the house is being promoted, such as the back of the house as the main advertisement in all the advertising.
 Perhaps the photography is making the rooms look larger than they really are; often estate agent photographers use a wide angled lens and, so, make small rooms look huge.
 Perhaps the house is next to a pub, school or railway, or perhaps there is a courtyard, but no garden, and no mention is made of this in the brochure.
 It is important to be flattering, but equally important not to mislead.

 In many ways, having plenty of viewings is a much easier problem, as it shows there are enough people looking in that price range for that type of house in that location.
-Now all you need to do is attract that one viewer who actually wants to buy your house.
+Now all you need to do is attract that one viewer who actually wants to buy your property.

 We should love to share our thoughts and experience with you to help you determine why you have not found that perfect buyer to date and, more importantly, what you must do to attract that buyer.
 We have sold over 2,000 homes, some very difficult ones, in the last 13 years, so maybe we can help you too?